nicezheng/FenGePad-Model/README.md

-# FenGePad-Model

-Official model implementation of [FenGePad--A Tangible Multi-Prompt Interactive Framework for Deep Dune Segmentation]()
+# Official model implementation of [FenGePad--A Tangible Multi-Prompt Interactive Framework for Deep Dune Segmentation]()
 ## Overview

 **FenGePad** is a tablet-based interactive segmentation tool that enables users to segment *unseen* structures in dune images using clicks, polylines and scribbles.
 This project details segmentation model of FenGePad.